Time-Restricted Eating for Type 2 Diabetes

 The trial does not require you to stop taking your current medications.
 However, if you are on cardiovascular medications or GLP-1 receptor agonists, you must stay on stable doses without any changes during the study.

-Is time-restricted eating safe for people with type 2 diabetes?
+What prior data suggests that time-restricted eating is safe for individuals with type 2 diabetes?

 Who Is on the Research Team?